laurieward333/laurieward333.github.io/index.md

 I am a curriculum developer, editor, educator, researcher and author in my professional life.
 I spent much of my early adult professional career in Secondary public classrooms teaching English, Creative Writing, and sponsoring more clubs and extracurriculars than I can remember.
 I progressed out of the secondary classroom into the collegiate classroom and even further as a Curriculum Design Specialist for University.
 My time in the collegiate world allowed me to write content for courses, teach courses, and design courses with other professors in multiple departments through close collaboration.
 When given the opportunity, I moved from the world of academia to the business sector as a Director of Curriculum Development.
 In this position my knowledge and skills surrounding curriculum expanded beyond what I learned in the world academia to include the health care industry, business industry basics, video editing and development, various coding languages, and further developed my skills in collaboration and managing and completing multiple tasks with various departments simultaneously.

 I have recently launched [LW - Learning and Knowledge Consulting](https://www.youtube.com/channel/UCyKRYDndOS6lVgMwnX4ls1g/featured) where I am working to create a community of knowledge and learning in both the academic and corporate world.
 My hope is that I will provide various levels of learning and knowledge types, techniques, approaches, theories, methodologies, and stories that I have found to be successful through experience, research, and implementation.
 Professionals from various fields associated with education, communication, learning, knowledge, and curriculum will also be featured in a video series.
 These professionals are from the academic and corporate worlds.
-I believe that providing professional examples of how learning and communication techniques from those in desired fields actively practicing is extraordinarily valuable. *LW - Learning and Knowledge Consulting is currently in the Pre-Launch phase*
+I believe that providing professional examples of how learning and communication techniques from those in desired fields actively practicing is extraordinarily valuable.

 ## My Professional Mission